ZoomInfo Technologies Inc. (ZI) Reveals an Earnings Mystery

-ZoomInfo Technologies Inc. (NASDAQ:ZI) went up by 4.59% from its latest closing price compared to the recent 1-year high of $64.40.
-The company’s stock price has collected 13.26% of gains in the last five trading sessions.
-Press Release reported on 09/30/20 that ADVISORY/ ZoomInfo Founder and CEO Henry Schuck to Share Go-To-Market Mistakes at TOPO Virtual Summit
+ZoomInfo Technologies Inc. (NASDAQ:ZI) went down by -2.31% from its latest closing price compared to the recent 1-year high of $64.40.
+The company’s stock price has collected 0.52% of gains in the last five trading sessions.
+Press Release reported on 10/08/20 that REMINDER/ ZoomInfo Vice President of Customer Success Dominic Constandi to Present at 2020 ChurnZero BIG RYG Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.